Jose Siri Player Props: Rays vs. Mariners

-Jose Siri -- with a slugging percentage of .618 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with George Kirby on the mound, on July 1 at 7:15 PM ET.
+On Sunday, Jose Siri (.235 batting average in his past 10 games, with four home runs, three walks and nine RBI) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 4:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Mariners.
+He hit a home run while going 1-for-4 in his previous game against the Mariners.

 Jose Siri Game Info & Props vs. the Mariners